Interesting Native Birds to Look Out for in New Zealand

 5. Robin (Toutouwai)

-Also known as the toutouwai, New Zealand robins are split into three different types: the North Island robin, the South Island robin and the Stewart Island robin.
+Also known as the toutouwai, New Zealand robins are split into three different subspecies: the North Island robin, the South Island robin and the Stewart Island robin.
 Often seen in New Zealand forests, especially in conservation areas where pest trapping occurs, robins are super inquisitive and will not be afraid to come close.
 They often follow people, eating insects disturbed by footfall.

 Find out ways you can help protect these birds’ habitat in the 10 Ways to Protect New Zealand’s Forests.